nubbsterr/ELK-SIEM-Setup/README.md

 Run `sudo apt install apt-transport-https -y` and continue.
 Next we add the GPG key for Elasticsearch and its repo to our Ubuntu sources.

 Run `wget -qO - https://artifacts.elastic.co/GPG-KEY-elasticsearch | sudo apt-key add -` to add the GPG key and `echo "deb https://artifacts.elastic.co/packages/7.x/apt stable main" | sudo tee /etc/apt/sources.list.d/elastic-7.x.list` to see the repo in our ubuntu sources.

 ![GPG and repo added!](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/gpg-repo-success.png)

-Success!
-Update our packages then install elasticsearch.
-Run `sudo apt update -y && sudo apt install elasticsearch -y`.
+We can now install the Elasticsearch service.
+Run `sudo apt install elasticsearch -y`.

 Now that Elasticsearch is installed, we need to reload all running daemons and services on our VM.
 Since we are adding a new service (Elasticsearch), this is necessary.
 It wasn't needed for SSH since we changed nothing with configuration files, and configuration is already handled by apt (to my knowledge) but for Elasticsearch, we will be modifying our configuration files.
+Run `sudo systemctl daemon-reload` to do so.

 We will want to confirm that Elasticsearch is actually on our system, so run `sudo systemctl status elasticsearch.service`; we want to see a 'dead' process.

 ![Yes I did a typo.](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/elasticsearch-success.png)

 With that all said and done, we are officially finished the installation phase for Elasticsearch and will now get to configuring it.